chriskyfung/Agile-Win-Hotkey-for-iFlyVoice/index.md

 {% include picture.html img="https://repository-images.githubusercontent.com/351967858/27f78800-8f63-11eb-854d-3ef89bbe58fa" width="1280" height="640" alt="Win + H for Windows 1分钟400字 语音输入带你飞 Windows-Hotkey-for-iFlyVoice" source="raw" %}

 An [AutoHotKey](https://www.autohotkey.com/) script to configure `Win + H` as the custom Hotkey for quick start of the **iFLYTEK Voice Input** Floating Window (讯飞语音悬浮窗).

+## 👾 Why did I create "Windows Hotkey for iFlyVoice"

+iFlyVoice is the #1 AI-based voice recognition in China.
+Its advantages include:

+- High accuracy
+- Support in almost every Windows application
+- Support over 40 languages
+- 100% Free

+What I think there is not enough is the options of its Hotkey.
+Only F2, F6, F7, F8, F9, and F10 keys are available for the voice input hotkey in the iFlyIME settings.

+It is bad because those keys are often been used by other applications.

+<kbd>Win + H</kbd> is an ideal option in this case.
+By default, it is the shortcut to open the dictation toolbar in Windows 10.
+However, Windows Dictation commands are available in US English only. it is useless for non-English speakers.
+Therefore, it is a good idea to override this unneeded key to fit our purpose.

+By running the Hotkey tool in the background, you can utilize the <kbd>Win + H</kbd> hotkey to turn Windows Hearing your voices through the iFlyVoice.

+Thanks to that, I can turn down the idea to have an AI voice input mouse.
+This saves my time in researching which brand/model is the best, and no need to take a risk to spend money to buy such a toy.

 ## 🚀 Usages

 {% include picture.html img="icon_256x256.png" width="256" height="256" class="text-center shadow-none" alt="Windows-Hotkey-for-iFlyVoice-Logo" source="assets" %}